-PCGFSS researchers asked fishermen to report the gear types that they commonly use to fish.95 This information provides an overview of respondents' participation in groundfish and other fisheries, and in conjunction with information in Section 3.1.2(d)(6), it aids in characterizing the amount of gear switching survey respondents engaged in relative to the use of other gear types.
-Figure 72 summarizes the percentage of fishermen in the PCGFSS study who reported using a particular gear type.
+PCGFSS researchers asked fishermen to report the gear types that they commonly use to fish.
+83 This information provides an overview of respondents' participation in groundfish and other fisheries, and in conjunction with information in Section 3.1.2(d)(6), it aids in characterizing the amount of gear switching survey respondents engaged in relative to the use of other gear types.
+Figure 3-70 summarizes the percentage of fishermen in the PCGFSS study who reported using a particular gear type.
 Although this is not directly indicative of gear switching, it does provide context for interpreting the comments of respondents.
-Gear switching is not the only business strategy used to adapt to changes related to catch shares; for instance, about 30 percent of respondents reported using shrimp trawl (double-rigged) in 2012 and 2015/2016.
-This is an increase over the pre-catch share level of participation-though this may also be related to increased opportunities in the shrimp fishery.
+Gear switching is not be the only business strategy used to adapt to changes related to catch shares; for instance, about 30 percent of respondents reported using shrimp trawl (double-rigged) in 2012 and 2015/2016.
+This is an increase over the pre-catch share level of participation that may also be related to increased opportunities in the shrimp fishery.

-95 All fishermen's data included in this analysis represents trawl fishermen, unless otherwise noted.
+83 All fishermen's data included in this analysis represents trawl fishermen, unless otherwise noted.
 Fishermen include captains, crew, and any vessel owners or quota owners involved in harvesting operations.

-Notes: "Longline" was not listed as an option in 2010.
+Figure 3-70.
+Percentage of fishermen indicating that they commonly use a particular gear to fish.
+"Longline" was not listed as an option in 2010.
 Not applicable/Prefer not to answer: 2012=1.7 percent; Response Rate: 2010=97.8 percent, 2012=100 percent, 2015/2016=96.7 percent.
+Source: PCGFSS 2017.